-The bread and butter of the Florida property market, condos are a great choice for investors.
+The bread and butter of the Sarasota real estate market, condos and especially new construction downtown condos are a great choice for investors.
 Not only are they somewhat plentifully available in most of the major areas, they tend to be more affordable, and much easier in terms of upkeep.
-This is beneficial for international buyers who will only be using the property themselves for part of the year, or not at all.
+This is beneficial for international buyers who will only be using the condominium themselves for part of the year, or not at all.

 In addition to the perceived ease of ownership, condo living typically affords lower budget accessibility to areas such as beachfront and downtown locations, than the buyer would be able to afford in a single-family home.
 Since condos in the most desirable locations are vertical, the buyer is only paying a fraction of the actual land cost.

 Condominiums are usually set up so that each owner owns his or her unit individually, and all the owners in the building have a share of ownership of the common spaces.
 A board of directors manages the Condominium Association, and this is responsible for the maintenance, upkeep, and repair of common areas such as entrances, hallways, stairs, and roof.

 Condominium associations have very specific rules which govern living in the building.
 The rules and conditions for owners vary hugely between different Condo Associations.
 These may include restrictions on pets, or limitations on the size of pets, as well as restrictions on renting out the condo.